 In 2014 Food Standards Australia New Zealand (FSANZ) assessed Proposal P1015 - Primary Production & Processing Standard for Horticulture.
-Some information from that assessment is still relevant to the current Proposal P1052 - Primary Production and Processing Requirements for High-risk Horticulture and is referred to here.
+Some information from that assessment is still relevant to the current Proposal P1052 - Primary Production and Processing Requirements for Horticulture (Berries, Leafy Vegetables and Melons) and is referred to here.
 However, this paper largely focusses on elements of food safety management controls that have changed since the assessment of P1015.